seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/faq_temp_pdf.md

 -> try changing the usb cable.
 Some cables don't work.

+== 7.
+"Error de compilation pour carte la Generic ESP8266 Module" / ESP8266WiFi.h: No such file or directory

+You did not select the correct card in the menu.
+Please go and select "Adafruit Huzzah ESP8266", like this:

+image::pic.jpg[align=center]
+{nbsp} +

 == The end

-Find references for this lesson, and other lessons, https://emlyon.github.io/IoT4Entrepreneurs/[here].
+Find references for this lesson, and other lessons, https://seinecle.github.io/IoT4Entrepreneurs/[here].

 image:round_portrait_mini_150.png[align="center", role="right"]